falseywinchnet/SDRSharp-Cleanup-Plugin/README.md

 Thirdly, turn cleanup off and tune any other denoisers.
 Tune them to minimize any attenuation.
-I don't recommend using cleanup on AM except for quite strong signals, or for using it with other denoisers on AM.
-Cleanup, conversely, is the only FM denoiser you will ever neeed.
+I don't recommend using cleanup on AM except for quite strong signals, or for using it with other denoisers on AM. if you do use it on AM, try it with the checkbox "after" checked Cleanup, conversely, is the only FM denoiser you will ever neeed.
 Cleanup + IF noise reduction when correctly tuned is magic on SSB.
 Last, turn cleanup back on.